Economy of Uttar Pradesh: Economic distribution

-There is a huge income parity in Uttar Pradesh.
-Western Uttar Pradesh contributes more than 50% of revenues to the state government.
-Also the per capita income is also visibly higher in districts in western Uttar Pradesh.
+There is visible income disparity in Uttar Pradesh.
+Western Uttar Pradesh contributes more than 50% of revenues to the state government, with per capita incomes of the districts in the region visibly higher compared with the East.

 This is also due to more fertile soil, suitable infrastructure for industries, better transportation and logistic channels like expressways and dedicated freight corridors and also due to its proximity to national capital Delhi.

 Cities like Noida which is an IT hub in the state, Meerut and Agra are leading districts in the state with highest per capita income.